ian-yang-02/ian-yang-02.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm a 4th-year undergrad studying computer science at Georgia Tech.
+I recently completed my undergraduate degree in computer science at Georgia Tech.
 I also dabble in mathematics, philosophy, and linguistics.

 Broadly, I'm interested in understanding the sociocultural implications of language technologies and how to minimize non-normative behaviors in intelligent agents.